ut-ctr-nmc/peds-midblocks-intersections/README.md

 As referenced in the paper, these data consists of ~1-mile roadway segments that are derived from the 2018 version of the [TxDOT Roadway Invetory](https://www.txdot.gov/inside-txdot/division/transportation-planning/roadway-inventory.html), as well as street intersections that are derived from the same data source, with the assistance of [OpenStreetMap](https://www.openstreetmap.org/).

+## Data Files Location

+Because of file size limits that are a part of GitHub accounts, the large data files are located here: [https://utexas.box.com/v/peds-midblocks-intersections](https://utexas.box.com/v/peds-midblocks-intersections).

 ## Uniform ~1-mile Segments

 Since geometry representation is a vital aspect of the uniform 1-mile segments, the 1-mile segments are provided as a ZIP file of an ArcGIS Shapefile.
 The non-geometric columns are also provided in CSV format.
 These are provided as the `segs_tx_1mi` table.